Untamed is a book people have raved about for months now.

 She makes excellent points about how girls and boys are raised differently that have major impacts on us later in life, especially subconsciously.

-I agree with her on everything about the traditional take on religion, relationships, etc.
+I agree with her on everything about the traditional take on religion, body image, relationships, white privilege, expectations of the world, etc.

 I’m not sure if it’s because I’ve felt this way for a while that I wasn’t blown away or because I’ve heard similar stories and viewpoints that I wasn’t blown away.

 Don’t get me wrong – it’s excellent, I think it’s a great book, and I enjoyed each chapter being short with a specific message, but I didn’t really read an idea or thought I haven’t had before or heard of before.